rmarques90/rmarques90/README.md

 ### Hi there 👋

+My name is Rafael Marques and I'm a fullstack developer.

+My proficiency is in Java and JavaScript, with it's frameworks like Spring, Node.JS, AngularJS, ReactJS, etc. For databases I most use MS SQL Server and MongoDB.

+This repository have some code that I've developed to study and stuff to play with.

 <!--
 **rmarques90/rmarques90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.